-- (a) Write down a mathematical expression for a general sinusoidal oscillation as a function of time, and with reference to that expression or otherwise define the terms amplitude, frequency and phase. (b) Describe, as precisely as possible, the effect of playing simultaneously two sinusoidal audio signals, each having the same amplitude and phase, but one having a - soidal audio signals, each having the same amplitude and phase, but one having a frequency of 220Hz and the other a frequency of 222Hz. - (c) Suggest one application of the phenomenon in part (b).
-[2]

-- (d) Describe what is meant by Fourier analysis.
-[2] - (e) With particular reference to the structure of the inner ear, explain how the human hearing apparatus effectively performs Fourier analysis on sound waves.
+(a) Write down a mathematical expression for a general sinusoidal oscillation as a function of time, and with reference to that expression or otherwise define the terms amplitude , frequency and phase .
+[8] (b) Describe, as precisely as possible, the effect of playing simultaneously two sinusoidal audio signals, each having the same amplitude and phase, but one having a frequency of 220Hz and the other a frequency of 222Hz.
+[5] (c) Suggest one application of the phenomenon in part (b).
+[2] (d) Describe what is meant by Fourier analysis.
+[2] (e) With particular reference to the structure of the inner ear, explain how the human hearing apparatus effectively performs Fourier analysis on sound waves.
 [8]